-A brain tumour or intracranial neoplasm, is an abnormal mass of tissue with cells growing and multiplying uncontrollably, seemingly unchecked by the mechanisms that control normal cells.
+A brain tumor or intracranial neoplasm, is an abnormal mass of tissue with cells growing and multiplying uncontrollably, seemingly unchecked by the mechanisms that control normal cells.

 In children, brain tumors are second only to Leukemias as a cause of cancer.
-Most common types of tumors in children are medulloblastomas, low astrocytomas, craniopharyngiomas and brainstem gliomas.
-In adults, the most common types include meningiomas and astrocytomas such as glioblastom
+Most common types of tumors in children are medulloblastomas, low grade astrocytoma, craniopharyngiomas and brainstem gliomas.
+In adults, the most common types include meningiomas and astrocytoma such as glioblastoma

-Metastatic brain tumors are those which originate elsewhere in the body (most commonly lung cancer, breast cancer etc) and migrate to brain, usually through the bloodstream.Treatments and Procedures
+Metastatic brain tumors are those which originate elsewhere in the body (most commonly lung cancer, breast cancer, Kidney, Prostrate etc) and migrate to the brain and grow there, usually through the bloodstream.Treatments and Procedures

 Brain cancer treatment options include a combination of chemo-, biological, radiation, or gene therapy approaches.
 For patients with metastases to the central nervous system from systemic cancer, procedures may involve:

 CyberKnife: Image-Guided Robotic Radiosurgery: Stereotactic radiosurgery is a non-invasive treatment in which high dose radiation beams enter the body through various angles and intersect at the desired target.
 This allows for a concentrated dose to reach the tumor while limiting the dose to surrounding healthy tissues.
 The Cyber Knife uses a linear accelerator mounted on a robotic arm to focus multiple beams of radiation into the tumor.
 It is used to treat both primary and metastatic brain tumors.